Skarlso/kube-cluster-sample/README.md

 2018/03/14 21:03:11 circuit breaker try count:  3
 2018/03/14 21:03:11 max sending try count of 3 reached. sending not allowed for 3.994391825s time period.
 ```

-## Micro-Service Two

-A simple service listening for work to do on a queue.
-It is possible that multiple instances pick up the same work to do.
-This needs to be addressed.

 ## Messaging